each/draft-note-rr/draft-hunt-note-rr.md

 servers do not receive comment text when transferring zones from master servers.

-Comments can be stored in the zone as TXT RRs, which are backed up and preserved across across zone transfers, but TXT records are available to any DNS query.
+Comments could be stored in the zone as TXT RRs, which are backed up and preserved across across zone transfers, but TXT records are available to any DNS query.
 Because zone file comments commonly include information about internal networks and/or personnel that could be of use to potential attackers, it is better for distribution of comment data to be restricted.

-A Covert Resource Record type, as proposed in (REFERENCE), could be used for the storage of private text infromation within zone data itself.
+A Covert Resource Record type, as proposed in [@!I-D.krecicki-dns-covert], could be used for the storage of private text infromation within zone data itself.
 This data could be transfered from primary to secondary servers when Covert semantics are supported, and but would be concealed from normal DNS queries (except from specific trusted DNS clients) and from secondary servers that do not signal their support of Covert data transfer.

 This document proposes the allocation of a new RR type NOTE from the Covert-RR type range for this purpose.
 Comments that the operator wishes